Object-Image Correspondence for Algebraic Curves under Projections

-In~\cite{stiller06, stiller07}, the authors present a~solution to the problem of deciding whether or not there exists a~parallel projection of a~list $Z=({\mathbf z}^1,\dots,{\mathbf z}^m)$ of $m$ points in $\mathbb{R}^3$ to a~list $X=({\mathbf x}^1,\dots,{\mathbf x}^m)$ of $m$ points in $\mathbb{R}^2$, without f\/inding a~projection explicitly.
-They identify the lists $Z$ and $X$ with the elements of certain Grassmanian spaces and use Pl\"uker embedding of Grassmanians into projective spaces to explicitly def\/ine the algebraic variety that characterizes pairs of sets related by a~parallel projection.
-They also def\/ine of an object/image distance between lists of points $Z\subset\mathbb{R}^3$ and $X\subset\mathbb{R}^2$, such that the distance is zero if and only if there exists a~parallel projection that maps $Z$ to $X$.
+In~\cite{stiller06, stiller07}, the authors present a~solution to the problem of deciding whether or not there exists a~parallel projection of a~list $Z=({\mathbf z}^1,\dots,{\mathbf z}^m)$ of $m$ points in $\mathbb{R}^3$ to a~list $X=({\mathbf x}^1,\dots,{\mathbf x}^m)$ of $m$ points in $\mathbb{R}^2$, without finding a~projection explicitly.
+They identify the lists $Z$ and $X$ with the elements of certain Grassmanian spaces and use Pl\"uker embedding of Grassmanians into projective spaces to explicitly define the algebraic variety that characterizes pairs of sets related by a~parallel projection.
+They also define of an object/image distance between lists of points $Z\subset\mathbb{R}^3$ and $X\subset\mathbb{R}^2$, such that the distance is zero if and only if there exists a~parallel projection that maps $Z$ to $X$.

 As illustrated by Fig.~\ref{fig-dc}, a~solution of the projection problem for lists of points does not provide an immediate solution to the discretization of the projection problem for curves.
 Indeed, let $Z=({\mathbf z}^1,\dots,{\mathbf z}^m)$ be a~discrete sampling of a~spatial curve ${\mathcal Z}$ and $X=({\mathbf x}^1,\dots,{\mathbf x}^m)$ be a~discrete sampling of a~planar curve~${\mathcal X}$.
 It might be impossible to project the list~$Z$ onto~$X$, even when the curve~${\mathcal Z}$ can be projected to the curve~${\mathcal X}$.